MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

           deploymentconfig: "${APPLICATION_NAME}"
 ```

-Then we define the spec of the pod that will be deployed by this deployment config.
+Then we define the spec of the pod that will be deployed by this **DeploymentConfig**.

 Setting the `serviceAccountName: anyuid` is required for most Docker containers as it allows to run a container using any user ID (e.g. root).
 Otherwise OpenShift expect to use a random user ID, which is require to build the Docker image especially to work with random user IDs.